KevinG504/Project2/readme.md

 All documentation is included in the `docs/` folder:

 * `docs/pitch.md` → Project pitch and summary
 * `docs/roadmap.md` → Roadmap and planned features
 * `docs/architecture_sketch.md` → Architecture and module overview
 * `docs/dod-sprint1.md` → Definition of Done for Sprint 1
 * `docs/dod-sprint2.md` → Definition of Done for Sprint 2
 * `docs/dod-sprint3.md` → Definition of Done for Sprint 3
-* `docs/jsonbin_schema.md` → JSONBin schema and merge policy

 ---